xelax90/zf-user-notification/README.md

 `Notification::EVENT_USER_NOTIFICATION` for the two different notification types.
 There are some default notification handlers that you should maybe look at before implementing additional logic.

+### Render And Mail Handler

+The `RenderAndMailHandler` uses a templte engine to render a notification and then sends it to the receiver using a mail transport.
+By default it uses the `Zend\View\Renderer\PhpRenderer` template engine and the `Zend\Mail\Transport\TransportInterface` service as transport.
+The transport service can be registered using the `xelax90/zf-mail-config` module.

+You can configure the templates within your application or module config.
+There is some documentation provided in the global configuration file.
+The configured e-mail templates will be passed through the `MvcTranslator` to obtain localized template names which are then passed to the template engine (see `language/en_US.php` and `language/de_DE.php`).